BMS Product Standard Terms and Conditions of Sale (CANADA)

 i. supersedes all previous statements or any previous terms and conditions relating to the supply of Products;

-ii. excludes any terms and conditions provided by the Purchaser; and
+ii. excludes any terms and conditions provided by Purchaser; and

-iii. may only be supplemented or varied with the written consent of the Supplier.
+iii. may only be supplemented or varied with the written consent of BMS.

 b.
-Any of the Supplier's, or any other group company of the Supplier, business, technical, operational, product, Purchaser or personnel information disclosed or obtained in connection with this Contract is confidential and remains the exclusive property of the Supplier or its group company.
-The Purchaser will maintain this information in confidence and use it solely for the purpose of this Contract.
-The Purchaser will not use or disclose such confidential information for any other purpose without the Supplier's prior written consent.
-For the avoidance of doubt, the obligations contained within this Clause do not apply to information that is in the public domain otherwise than through breach of these Terms and Conditions by the Purchaser, or to information that is required to be disclosed by law or regulation.
+Any of BMS' (or any of its affiliates) business, technical, operational, product, or personnel information disclosed or obtained in connection with this Contract is confidential and remains the exclusive property of BMS (or its affiliate).
+Purchaser will maintain this information in confidence and use it solely for the purpose of this Contract.
+Purchaser will not use or disclose such confidential information for any other purpose without BMS's prior written consent.
+For the avoidance of doubt, the obligations contained within this Clause do not apply to information that is in the public domain otherwise than through breach of these Terms and Conditions by Purchaser, or to information that is required to be disclosed by law or regulation.

 c.
-The Supplier's waiver of any breach of the Purchaser's obligations under this Contract will not constitute the waiver of any prior or subsequent breach, and the Supplier's rights will not be affected by any delay, failure or omission to enforce its rights under this Contract.
+BMS' waiver of any breach of Purchaser's obligations under this Contract will not constitute the waiver of any prior or subsequent breach, and BMS' rights will not be affected by any delay, failure or omission to enforce its rights under this Contract.

 d.
-These Terms and Conditions are governed by the laws of Quebec and federal laws applicable therein.
+These Terms and Conditions are governed by the laws of Quebec and federal laws of Canada applicable therein.

 e.
 If any part of this Contract is illegal or unenforceable, the offending portion will be severed and the rest may be enforced.